hashcatHitman/PUNCHCARD/README.md

 hours worked, assuming the hours worked are less than 24 and that the start and end times are always in the order start - end, such that working from 8:00pm-7:59pm is a valid input, suggesting you worked 23 hours and 59 minutes.
+Multiple times for a single day may be entered at once, separated by commas, i.e. 9:00am-1:00pm, 2:00pm-4:30pm, 6:10pm-9:20pm.
 The program will continue to do this repeatedly until stopped.
 You can stop the program with Ctrl + C, closing the window, or entering the same start and end time.